What is motion sickness?

 The nausea can be very bad.
 Most people are miserable.
 Often you throw up.
 Even if you do, the nausea doesn't go away.

 Other symptoms you might have are:

-After motion sickness starts, it usually lasts until you stop moving.
-If you're on a boat for a long trip, you may be seasick for several days.
-Fortunately, for most people seasickness stops after a few days.
+After motion sickness begins, it usually doesn't start getting better until you stop moving.
+But, most people who are on a boat for a long trip feel better a few days into the trip when they get used to being on the boat, but some people feel seasick for several days.
 After people work on boats or airplanes for a while, they rarely get motion sickness.

 Doctors recommend the same things to prevent and treat motion sickness.
 It's easier to prevent motion sickness than to treat it after it starts.